This is us

 Investigative journalism is digging to the bottom, peeking under the rug, revealing the other side of the coin … all the things for which we far too often run out of time or patience today.

-Matej de Cecco (1979, Kranj) is an illustrator and comic artist.
+Matej de Cecco is an illustrator and comic artist.
 A translator and interpreter by training, he now illustrates youth publications and designs mascots, mobile games, and comics.
 He lives and works in Ljubljana.

 Investigative journalism is like a helmet for the nose — the very nose others so often like to pull.